USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 1. **Write Nextflow pipelines from scratch** — defining processes, channels, and workflows, and wiring command-line tools together.
 2. **Process many files in parallel automatically** — letting Nextflow handle scheduling, isolation, and failure recovery instead of hand-written loops.
-3. **Make pipelines configurable, portable, and reproducible** — using parameters, configuration files, profiles, and software environments (modules/containers) so the same pipeline runs on a laptop, an HPC cluster, or the cloud.
+3. **Make pipelines configurable, portable, and reproducible** — using parameters, configuration files, profiles, and software environments (modules/containers) so Nextflow pipelines can easily be shared and run anywhere.

 ### What You'll Build

-Across the two days you progress from a one-line "hello world" process to a complete genomics pipeline:
+Across the two days you'll progress from a one-line "hello world" process to a complete genomics pipeline:

 ```
 Raw reads ──► FastQC (quality control)